Benn, Seguin team up to help Stars sink Blues

-DALLAS -- Jamie Benn and Tyler Seguin combined for seven assists to help the Dallas Stars to a 6-2 win against the St. Louis Blues on Thursday night at American Airlines Center.
+DALLAS -- Thanks to seven combined assists from Jamie Benn and Tyler Seguin, the Dallas Stars atoned for a Game 7 loss in the playoffs last May with a 6-2 win against the St. Louis Blues on Thursday night at American Airlines Center.

+The Blues had eliminated the Stars in Game 7 of the second round of the playoffs on May 11 in Dallas with a 6-1 win.

+"Our goal was just get back to .500, and let's start over again," Stars coach Lindy Ruff said.
+"We're there.
+We'll have a couple bodies coming back in the near future and that will help us."

 Dallas (4-4-2), which snapped a three-game winless streak, got two goals from John Klingberg and one each from Patrick Eaves, Stephen Johns, Jason Spezza and Jordie Benn.
 Seguin had four assists, tying a career-high, and Benn added three helpers.
 Antti Niemi stopped 28 of 30 shots.

-The Blues and Stars were meeting for the first time since St. Louis eliminated Dallas in the second round of the playoffs on May 11 with a 6-1 win in Dallas.
+"Probably their best game of the year," Ruff said of Benn and Seguin.
+"Our best players were at the forefront tonight, which was great to see."

-Paul Stastny and Alex Pietrangelo each had a goal and an assist for St. Louis (5-4-2), which lost its second straight game.
+Paul Stastny and Alex Pietrangelo each had a goal and an assist for St. Louis (5-4-2), who lost its second straight game.
 The Blues have been outscored 11-2 in those losses.

+"I think this is a tough time for us right now," Blues coach Ken Hitchcock said.
+"We're not playing very well.
+We're not all on board where we should be.
+It's a frustrating time for everybody right now, frustrating because we're not scoring and we're not keeping it out of our net the last two games."

 Eaves scored 6:35 into the second period on a deflection.
 Seguin's wrist shot from the right circle first struck Eaves in the midsection before the puck deflected a second time off the right arm of Blues goaltender Jake Allen, who stopped 21 of 26 shots.